Warburg: Unification of the two towns

-The two towns, the Old Town and the New Town, joined in 1436 into one town.
+By 1436, the Old Town and the New Town had forgotten their differences, uniting that year into one town.
 In Der Grote Breff ("The Great Letter"), the newly united town's constitution was precisely framed and sealed.
 Both former towns' seals are to be seen on the Great Letter.
 On the cast seal (in the picture), two defensive towers with a double wall are to be seen.
 Under the town gate stands the Bishop of Paderborn with a staff.
 The circumscription reads: "Sigillium burgensium in wartborch".
 The Great Letter is written in Middle Low German, the Hanseatic League's language, and stands as a substantial legal document.

 Hitherto, the Old Town's and the New Town's council meetings had each been taking place in their respective town halls, each on their respective marketplaces.
 Now, however, there were two mayors.
 This was solved by allowing each mayor to head the unified town for half the year.
 Furthermore, both town halls were used for council meetings, again, each for half the year.
 However, the problem of having two town halls was not fully resolved until 132 years after the two former towns had merged.
 Only then, in 1568, was the new Rathaus Zwischen den Städten – Town Hall Between the Towns – built.

 The common Town Hall, in the form of preserved Renaissance buildings, was built right on the former boundary between the two former towns, with two separate entrances for Altstädter and Neustädter ("Old Towners" and "New Towners").
 In 1902–03, it was expanded with a half-timbered floor.
 It stands right where a gate, the Liebfrauentor (roughly, "Gate of Our Lady"), once stood.
 In the Middle Ages, this was the only gateway between the two then separate towns.

 The Old Town's former Town Hall, renovated in 1973, nowadays serves gastronomical and residential ends.
 The New Town's former Town Hall served various purposes ranging from Town Hall cellar to assembly hall to market hall before it had to be torn down in 1803 owing to decrepitude.

 There arose yet another superfluous government building in 1975 after the communities of the old Amt of Warburg-Land were amalgamated with Warburg, namely the Amt administration building on Kasseler Straße, which was forsaken by the district authorities in favour of the Behördenhaus ("Authority House") on Bahnhofstraße.